callruby/ruby-apps-workflows/README.md

-# Workflows

-Where the workflows & Dockerfile and start.sh files of all services are.
+# Workflows & Dockerfiles and scripts of all services are located.

-Why ?
+### Why ?

     Because we need to have the control and facility to update the Dockerfile and workflows at demand

 ### Differences with the application repository Dockerfiles